-When no permissions exist for a Template or the permissions are set to Ask and a Template attempts to read from or write to another file, a dialog box such as in the figure above will be displayed.
+When no permissions exist for a Template or the permissions are set to Ask and a Template attempts to read from or write to another file or execute a DLL function, a dialog box such as in the figure above will be displayed.
 Clicking Allow or Deny will create an entry in the Template Permissions table as explained below.
 If the operation is denied the Template will be stopped.
-Clicking Deny All when attempting to read from a file will set the Global Permissions to Deny Templates from reading or writing other files and deny all further read and write operations.
-Clicking Deny All when attempting to write to a file will set the Global Permissions to Ask for permissions when Templates read other files, deny when writing files and deny all further write operations to other files.
+Clicking Deny All when asking for permissions will turn on the corresponding Deny... toggle in the Global Permissions section.
 Clicking the Cancel button will stop Template execution.

-The Template Permissions table at the bottom of the Permission Options dialog display any permissions that were allowed or denied for individual Templates.
+The Template Permissions table at the bottom of the Permission Options dialog displays any permissions that were allowed or denied for individual Templates.
 Additional permissions can be set by clicking the New button and choosing a Template in the standard file dialog box that is displayed.
-By default, the permissions are set to Ask for ReadOther and WriteOther but can be changed to Allow or Deny by clicking on a permission and using the drop-down list to select a new value.
+By default, the permissions are set to Ask for ReadOther, WriteOther and ExecuteDLL but can be changed to Allow or Deny by clicking on a permission and using the drop-down list to select a new value.
 Click the Delete button to remove a permission or the up and down arrows to reorder permissions.

-Clicking the Reset button removes all Template Permissions and resets the global permissions to ask for permission for reading or writing.
+Clicking the Reset button removes all Template Permissions and resets the Global Permissions to allow access.